Mesisos/HardbackServer/README.md

 * [ ] Allow start game by creator after timeout as long as two people are in it
 * [ ] Join via link
 * [ ] Add leaveGame, replace with AI?
 Game ends if <= 1 person remains?
-* [ ] Skip to next player after turn timeout (48h?), cronjob or kue/redis with timed jobs
+* [ ] Skip to next player after turn timeout (48h?), cronjob or kue/redis with timed jobs, maybe don't actually skip, but provide the option for the next player to have a button that skips
 * [ ] Replace defaultError with semantic errors
 * [ ] Query limits?
 * [ ] Filter returned User objects (listFriends etc.)